brenns10/brennan.io/_drafts/dev-dev.md

 ## Takeaways

-In my (almost) nine years of development, I've learned a lot of technical things, and probably forgotten a lot of them.
-But I think the biggest takeaways are nontechnical.
+In these (nearly) nine years of learning, I'm amazed at how much technical knowledge I've gained, but even more surprised at how much perspective I have on it already.
+Below, I've distilled a few of the thoughts I have about my learning process, although maybe my thoughts will be wildly different in another nine years.

 ### Nobody Knows Everything

 Nobody knows everything about computers.
 Nobody knows one percent of everything about them.
 There's too much to know!
-The best you can hope for is to build a big picture of the things you know that you know, and the things you know that you don't know.
+The best thing you can do is make a mental map and try to know what things you don't know.

 ### Respect What You Don't Know

 A simple corollary is that you should always respect the complexity of the things you don't know well.
 There is nothing cool about "oh, they just do front-end" or "they're just a designer".
-Chances are, if you're dismissive about a field, you haven't learned enough, and you're too ignorant to consider that there even *is* anything you've missed.
+Chances are, if you're dismissive about a field, you haven't learned enough about it, and you're too ignorant to consider that there even *is* anything you've missed.

 ### Learn to Learn

 The most valuable skill you can have is learning.
 The only constant in my development has been teaching myself new skills.
 Each time I learn something new, the bar has gotten higher.
 As the topics get harder, there's less documentation, fewer books, and more misinformation to sift through.
+But each time I learn something new, I get better at asking the right questions and looking for answers in the right places.

 ### Embrace Uncertainty